Overview of available semester/master projects

 - A variety of projects in LEARNING ANALYTICS, i.e. data sciences applied to education are offered by my lab (contact: jennifer.olsen (at) epfl.ch) as well by the Center for Digital Education.
 See their project list here.

-- REALTO is a social platform for vocational education.
-Apprentices collect pictures at the workplace and upload them on their class flow, where several picture annotation tools and augmented reality tools are available.
-Current projects concern these tools as well as a dashboard for teachers.
+- REALTO and Training Needs Analysis are two parts of the project DUAL-T, which focuses on the Swiss Vocational Education and Training system.
+Realto is a social platform for vocational education.
+Apprentices collect pictures at the workplace and upload them on their class flow, where several picture annotation tools and augmented/virtual reality tools are available.
+Training needs analysis concerns itself with finding methods for identifying the newest skills needed for people in a profession, and involves the use of data science and applied machine learning.
+Current projects concern the augmented/virtual reality tools, as well as training needs analysis for software developers.
 Contact: catharine.oertel (at) epfl.ch

 Some of these projects are described below, but since research is moving on permanently, we always have new opportunities.
 You can always contact the names above or pierre.dillenbourg (at) epfl.ch if you are interested in advancing digital education.